pranavc33/pranavc33/README.md

 Here are some ideas to get you started:-->

-- 🔭 I’m a sophomore Computers and Communication student at MIT, Manipal.
+- 🔭 I’m a final Computers and Communication student at MIT, Manipal.

--  🌱 I’m currently learning Android Development and Machine Learning.
+-  🌱 I’m somewhat know Android Development and Machine Learning.

 - 💭 I have experience working with Nodejs, Socket.io, and Flutter.